MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Implementing-New-Workflow-Events-and-Responses.md

 # Walkthrough: Implementing New Workflow Events and Responses
 If a business scenario requires a workflow event or a workflow response that is not supported in a Microsoft Dynamics NAV solution, you must implement it by customizing the application code.

- In the **\($ N\_1501 Workflow $\)** window, the workflow administrator creates a workflow by listing the involved steps on the lines.
+ In the **Workflow** window, the workflow administrator creates a workflow by listing the involved steps on the lines.
 Each step consists of a workflow event, moderated by event conditions, and a workflow response, customized by response options.
 You define workflow steps by filling fields on workflow lines from fixed lists of event and response values representing scenarios that are supported by the application code.
 For more information, see [How to: Create Workflows](How-to--Create-Workflows.md) in Application Help.

  The following procedure describes how to add a new workflow event and a new workflow response to the application code and then register the involved object relations, so that the new elements can be used in workflows.
-The workflow administrator can then select the new workflow event and response from the **\($ N\_1501 Workflow $\)** window to incorporate them in new or existing workflow steps.
+The workflow administrator can then select the new workflow event and response from the **Workflow** window to incorporate them in new or existing workflow steps.

 > [!IMPORTANT]
 >  To ensure that custom workflow records are upgraded correctly, you must add new workflow events, workflow responses, and workflow table relations to dedicated extension points, as described in this procedure.
 During an upgrade to the next version, the libraries of workflow events, responses, and table relations are removed and then recreated with the latest content from Microsoft.
 By adding your custom workflow records using subscriptions to the Microsoft-provided extension points, you ensure that your custom record library gets recreated after an upgrade.